GED Mississippi Requirements

 There’s no need to first attend a prep course or attain passing scores on a practice test except when you take the GED exam online.
 Then, you must first pass the GED Ready practice test.

-What is the GED cost in Mississippi?
+What is the GED Mississippi cost?

 In Mississippi, the cost of sitting for the GED exam is $144 for the complete GED battery or $36 per individual subtest when taken at a test center.
 The online GED exam costs $36 per module as well, so $144 in total, but there’s also the cost of the four GED Ready tests, an extra cost of $28, so, overall, you’ll end up paying $172.
 Onsego’s Advantage students receive 4 GED Ready practice tests at no cost.